sapereir/CortxHomeProblem/README.md

 # Instructions to replicate these Results

-# Write up
+# writeup.pdf
-Please take a look at the repo
+Please take a look at the repo and read writeup.pdf

 # Opinion and Suggestions